 He enjoys caring for the bush and bird life through pest control and adding to his knowledge of the plants and wildlife.

-In his spare time Steve goes hunting and fishing and volunteers for the local ambulance.
+In his spare time Steve goes hunting and fishing.

-Elizabeth finds the Murchison outdoors is a great place to explore, while getting lots of exercise, such as walking and swimming.
+Elizabeth finds the Murchison outdoors is a great place to explore, while getting lots of exercise, walking and swimming.

 There is also the pleasure of learning what other people enjoy about the place.